heroku/buildpacks/TUTORIAL.md

 Language support is provided by individual buildpacks that are shipped with the builder.
 The above example uses the `heroku/nodejs` buildpack which is [visible on GitHub](https://github.com/heroku/buildpacks-nodejs).
 When you execute `pack build` with a builder, every buildpack has the opportunity to "detect" if it should execute against that project.
 The `heroku/nodejs` buildpack looks for a `package.json` in the root of the project and if found, knows how to detect a node version and install dependencies.

-In addition to this auto-detection behavior, you can specify buildpacks through the `--buildpack` flag with the `pack` cli or through a [project.toml](https://buildpacks.io/docs/for-app-developers/how-to/build-inputs/specify-buildpacks/) file at the root of your application.
+In addition to this auto-detection behavior, you can specify buildpacks through the `--buildpack` flag with the `pack` CLI or through a [project.toml](https://buildpacks.io/docs/for-app-developers/how-to/build-inputs/specify-buildpacks/) file at the root of your application.

 For example, if you wanted to install both Node.js and Python you could create a `project.toml` file in the root of your application: